 Many of us are struggling with the issue of the tragic persistence of racism and systemic injustice in the United States.

-On June 2 a Community Conversation was held via Zoom with parishioners of St. Mary's and community friends about recent events regarding racism in our country and how to be an ally for justice, to fight against hate, and to teach tolerance and civility, focusing on our social responsibility and the call to action.
+In June 2020, parishioners of St. Mary's and other community friends held on-line conversations about racism in our country and how to be an ally for justice, to fight against hate, and to teach tolerance and civility, focusing on our social responsibility and the call to action.